marthagriggs9/group4_project/README.md

 | -[] Written analysis and conclusions      | TBD|
 | -[] General Review                        | TBD|
 | -[] Upload documents to Github            | TBD|

+Definitions:
+Days on Market: The median number of days property listings spend on the market within the specified geography during the specified month.
+Time spent on the market is defined as the time between the initial listing of a property and either its closing date or the date it is taken off the market.